hashicorp/terraform-provider-google/website/docs/r/privateca_certificate.html.markdown

 The following arguments are supported:

+* `pool` -
+  (Required)
+  The name of the CaPool this Certificate belongs to.

 * `name` -
   (Required)
-  The name for this Certificate .
+  The name for this Certificate.

 * `location` -
   (Required)
-  Location of the CertificateAuthority.
-A full list of valid locations can be found by running `gcloud beta privateca locations list`.
+  Location of the Certificate.
+A full list of valid locations can be found by running `gcloud privateca locations list`.

-* `certificate_authority` -
-  (Required)
-  Certificate Authority name.

 - - -